chenyan19209219/gitlab-ce/doc/user/project/operations/error_tracking.md

 ### Enabling Sentry

-GitLab provides an easy way to connect Sentry to your project.
+GitLab provides an easy way to connect Sentry to your project:

-1. Sign up to Sentry.io or [deploy your own](#deploying-sentry) Sentry instance
+1. Sign up to Sentry.io or [deploy your own](#deploying-sentry) Sentry instance.
-1. [Find or generate](https://docs.sentry.io/api/auth/) a Sentry auth token for your Sentry project
+1. [Find or generate](https://docs.sentry.io/api/auth/) a Sentry auth token for your Sentry project.
-1. Navigate to your project’s **Settings > Operations** and provide the Sentry API URL and auth token
+1. Navigate to your project’s **Settings > Operations** and provide the Sentry API URL and auth token.
-1. Ensure that the 'Active` checkbox is set
+1. Ensure that the 'Active' checkbox is set.
 1. Click **Save changes** for the changes to take effect.
-1. You can now visit **Operations > Error Tracking** in your project's sidebar to [view a list](#error-tracking-list) of Sentry errors
+1. You can now visit **Operations > Error Tracking** in your project's sidebar to [view a list](#error-tracking-list) of Sentry errors.

 ## Error Tracking List